The Dog Who Asked for More: Training, Behavior, Enrichment & Nutrition for Real Life With Dogs

 Details

 Dog behavior still confusing?
 Training not sticking?
-Does life with your dog feel harder than it should — even when you’re trying to do everything right?
-The Dog Who Asked for More® is a podcast hosted by Em, offering honest, judgment-free conversations about behavior, training, enrichment, nutrition — and the emotional reality of living with dogs who don’t fit neatly into the advice boxes.
-This is a space for nuance, lived experience, and making sense of what your dog might actually need — without shame, pressure, or one-size-fits-all answers.
-Start listening — no fixing required.
+Does daily life with your dog feel more complicated than it should?
+The Dog Who Asked for More® is a podcast hosted by Em — dog trainer, retired vet tech, and Certified Professional Canine Nutritionist — offering honest, judgment-free conversations about behavior, enrichment, nutrition, and nervous system clarity.
+This is a space for nuance, lived experience, and making sense of what your dog may actually need — without shame, pressure, or one-size-fits-all answers.
+Start listening.
+No fixing required.

 Recent Episodes